morganthomas/winning-arguments/winning-arguments.md

 Popular and typical examples of games include soccer, chess, poker, dice, solitaire, World of Warcraft, and slot machines.
 Childrens' games include [peekaboo](https://en.wikipedia.org/wiki/Peekaboo), [tag](https://en.wikipedia.org/wiki/Tag_(game)), [ring around the rosie](https://en.wikipedia.org/wiki/Ring_a_Ring_o'_Roses), and two people sitting on the ground and rolling a ball back and forth between each other.

-Examples of unusual things that might be games, but then again might not be games, include [war games](https://en.wikipedia.org/wiki/Military_exercise), abstract theoretical games like the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) which are studied in [game theory](https://en.wikipedia.org/wiki/Prisoner's_dilemma), the game of human life, the game of capitalism, the game of love,
+Examples of unusual things that might be games, but then again might not be games, include [war games](https://en.wikipedia.org/wiki/Military_exercise), abstract theoretical games like the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) which are studied in [game theory](https://en.wikipedia.org/wiki/Prisoner's_dilemma), the game of human life, the game of capitalism, the game of love, the game of war,

 ## Statements